qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-tantivy.md

 Overall, combining both full-text and semantic search with an additional reranking step seems to be a good idea, as we are able to benefit the advantages of both methods.

-Again, it's worth mentioning that with the 3rd experiment, with cross-encoder reranking, Qdrant returned more than 59.19% of the relevant items and Meilisearch around 53.08%.
+Again, it's worth mentioning that with the 3rd experiment, with cross-encoder reranking, Qdrant returned more than 48.12% of the relevant items and Tantivy around 66.66%.

 ### Search results

 It is interesting to check out those results which were returned correctly by one of the methods and not by the other.
 At first glance at the search results, it is obvious some cases won’t be found with a full-text search without lots of human effort.
 These are, in turn, easily captured by vector embeddings.
 In some cases, Qdrant could even find the items with no overlap between terms used in a query and the document.
-For example, a full-text search couldn’t find a *60 ‘’ w portable wardrobe* for a query *closet storage with zipper*, but Qdrant managed to do so.
-But there are also some other examples in the WANDS dataset which are worth looking at, like querying for *nautical platters* for which vector search returned a *sandy shore sea shells design serving platter*, already finding a semantic relationship between different words describing similar concepts.

-There are of course some cases in which vector search could not find the relevant items, but full-text mechanism of Meilisearch did that properly. **The good thing about vector search is that the [neural model might be easily fine-tuned](https://quaterion.qdrant.tech/) with those unsuccessful items.** If we wanted to do the same with the full-text search, then we would need to provide a list of synonyms.
+There are of course some cases in which vector search could not find the relevant items, but full-text mechanism of Tantivy did that properly. **The good thing about vector search is that the [neural model might be easily fine-tuned](https://quaterion.qdrant.tech/) with those unsuccessful items.** If we wanted to do the same with the full-text search, then we would need to provide a list of synonyms or configure a different heuristics.
 Unfortunately, we cannot predict all the possible queries our users may think of.

 # A wrap up